Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Dynamical scenarios of intermittent localization

 From a dynamical system point of view, the stability analysis of Section \ref{sec:stability} can be summarized by the phenomenological diagram of Fig. \ref{fig:pheno}a, which sketches a high-dimensional space of distribution functions.
 Fixing the parameters $(q,\gamma)$ and assuming that memory is sufficiently long-range ($0\le\beta\le1$), the purple fixed point represents the localized solution $P_n^{(st)}$ given by Eq. (\ref{Pn}).
 All trajectories/initial conditions eventually converge to this point.
-We have singled out the one-dimensional manifold representing the eigenmode (\ref{boundstate}) with largest eigenvalue $\lambda_{max}$ or slowest decay.
+We have singled out the one-dimensional manifold representing the eigenmode (\ref{boundstate}) with the largest eigenvalue $\lambda_{max}$ or slowest decay.

-Based on the simulation results of Sections \ref{sec:expmem} and \ref{sec:1beta2} for the exponential and power-law cases ($1<\beta\le2$), a possible qualitative picture for short-range memory systems clearly displaying intermittent localization is displayed in Fig. \ref{fig:pheno}b.
+Based on the simulation results of Sections \ref{sec:expmem} and \ref{sec:1beta2} for the exponential and power-law cases ($1<\beta\le2$), a possible qualitative picture for short-range memory systems is displayed in Fig. \ref{fig:pheno}b.
 In this representation, we have assumed that the eigenstates are stable, except the one with the largest eigenvalue, which is unstable.
-This situation would arise, for instance, if the generating function has a single real pole with $|\epsilon_1|< 1$ which is canceled by a sufficiently large $\lambda_{max}$ such that $\lambda_{max}>\lambda^{(I)}_c$.
+This situation would arise, for instance, if the generating function had a single real pole with $|\epsilon_1|< 1$ which is canceled by a sufficiently large $\lambda_{max}$, such that $\lambda_{max}>\lambda^{(I)}_c$.
 The stable manifold, on the other hand, must still be high-dimensional as it allows many trajectories to reach the vicinity of the localized state, although for a finite period of time due to the repulsion produced by the unstable manifold.
-The fixed point is essentially the same than in the stable case of Fig. \ref{fig:pheno}a.
+The fixed point is essentially the same as in the stable case of Fig. \ref{fig:pheno}a.

 In Fig. \ref{fig:pheno}b, when a trajectory in this distribution space moves away from the stable manifold (i.e., the particle starts to diffuse in physical space), it can wander during a long period of time before reaching a point located very close to the stable manifold again.
 From there, the system is attracted toward the localized state and subsequently repelled close to the unstable manifold into the next excursion.
 The localization time $t_{loc}$ will depend on how close the system approaches the stable manifold after an excursion: the closer it gets, the longer $t_{loc}$.
 The mean localization time $\tau_0$ will depend on how repulsive is the unstable manifold.